TomoEguchi-NOAA/GrayWhaleCalfProduction/README.md

 the table was replaced with the old version.
 These reports can be found in Report_calf_production_2022.Rmd and Report_calf_production_2023.Rmd.

 The order of the data processing and analysis should be:
 1. Raw data should be saved in the "data/All data" directory.
-Foloder names are C_C YYYY, where YYYY indicates a four-digit year.
+Folder names are C_C YYYY, where YYYY indicates a four-digit year.
 2. Extract Excel Data.Rmd
 3. Run calf_production_jags.R
 4. Edit Report_calf_production_2023.Rmd to create a report.